krmannix/ikat/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@krodmannix-blue.svg?style=flat)](http://twitter.com/krodmannix)

 ## Motivation
 Inspiration initially taken from functional languages that use pattern-matching, primarily [Elixir](http://elixir-lang.org/getting-started/pattern-matching.html).
 Primary use case is branching based on the qualities of a plain old javascript object.
-While there is certainly a way to achieve the same behavior with numerous if/else statements, switch cases, and other code that would be messy to maintain or easily understandable to a developer new to the project, pattern-matching seemed to be the obvious way to tackle this particular use case.
+While there is certainly a way to achieve the same behavior with numerous `if`/`else` statements, `switch` cases, and other code that would be messy to maintain or easily understandable to a developer new to the project, pattern-matching seemed to be the obvious way to tackle this particular use case.

 ### Why not argument pattern matching?
-The honest answer is that argument matching is quite hard in JavaScript due to it's flexibility.
-There's no such thing as _really_ overloading functions - sure, you can pass a variable number of arguments to a function no matter what the function definition is, but you can create functions with the same name but different function definitions based on number of arguments and argument type.
+The honest answer is that argument matching is quite hard in JavaScript due to the flexibility of the language.
+There's no such thing as _really_ overloading functions - sure, you can pass a variable number of arguments to a function no matter what the function definition is, but you can't create multiple function signatures with alternative number of arguments and argument types.

 One's first thought might be to use the first `undefined` as an end of input indicator.
 However, `undefined` might be a valid (and desired) input.
 Using objects as the primary medium to match against should support most use cases, and with a little tinkering can (hopefully) support all use cases.

 ## Current Status
-**Warning**: Under development & currently experimental.
-Syntax is subject to change.
+Under development & currently experimental.

+**Warning**: Syntax is subject to change.
 Features will be added, and existing capabilities may be altered.

 ## Usage